Breath Testing Virginia DUI Law

 The roadside PBT is an important part of the investigating police officer’s DUI investigation.
-Virginia law says that any motorist suspected of DUI may be “asked” by the police to submit to a PBT in order to determine if there is probable cause evidence for a DUI arrest, but the motorist can refuse to submit to preliminary breath testing and such refusal cannot be used by the prosecution at trial for DUI.
+Virginia law says that any motorist suspected of DUI may be “asked” by the police to submit to a PBT to determine if there is probable cause evidence for a DUI arrest, but the motorist can refuse to submit to preliminary breath testing and such refusal cannot be used by the prosecution at trial for DUI.
 See Va.
 Code § 18.2-267 for a more detailed explanation of the PBT law.

 Intox EC/IR II Breath Test Machine

-Virginia law enforcement officers currently use the Intox EC/IR II breath test machine to gather evidence for a DUI trial.
-If the police have probable cause evidence to make a DUI arrest for operating on a highway, then-in most cases-the motorist will be directed to submit to a breath test at the police station.
-The breath sample is blown into a tube located on the Intox EC/IR II breath test machine.
+Virginia law enforcement officers use the Intox EC/IR II breath test machine to gather evidence for a DUI trial.
+If the police have probable cause evidence to make a DUI arrest for operating on a highway, then in most cases-the motorist will be directed to submit to a breath test at the police station.
+The breath sample is blown into a tube on the Intox EC/IR II breath test machine.
 The breath test machine then analyzes the breath sample provided by the motorist to calculate a blood alcohol content (BAC).